Cesky Krumlov Bohemia, Czech Republic Travel Guide

 Specific services for travelers with visual or hearing impairments are limited.
 Travel with a companion or engage a specialized tour operator if such services are needed.

 Contact the Cesky Krumlov Tourist Information Center or specific attractions directly for up-to-date and precise accessibility information.
-Websites like Wheelchair Accessible Travel Blog or European Network for Accessible Tourism (ENAT) share broader guidance for accessible travel in Europe.
+Websites like Wheelchair Accessible Travel Blog or European Network for Accessible Tourism (ENAT) share broader guidance for accessible travel across Europe.

 For airport lounge access, explore Priority Pass.
 For flight compensation due to delays or cancellations, check Compensair.